 Any Rock Identifier

 It is worth being clear from the start about what this page is and is not.
-The connections below are cultural and spiritual beliefs, not statements of fact, and crystals have no demonstrated power to attract money, change your finances, or influence luck.
-This guide explains the traditions honestly, describes how people actually work with these stones as a focusing or intention-setting practice, and points you toward the field-guide entries where you can learn what each stone genuinely is as a mineral.
-If you enjoy abundance crystals for their beauty and symbolism, that is reason enough to keep them; just don't expect them to do the work that planning and sound decisions do.
+The connections below are cultural and spiritual beliefs, not statements of fact, and crystals have no demonstrated power to change your circumstances, attract opportunity, or influence outcomes.
+This guide explains the tradition honestly, describes how people work with these stones as a gratitude and intention-setting practice, and points you to the field-guide entries where you can learn what each stone genuinely is as a mineral.
+If you are looking specifically at wealth and business, the companion guide to crystals for money covers that concrete angle; this page is about the wider sense of abundance.
+Enjoy these stones for their beauty and the reflective habit they encourage — not as a shortcut around the attention and effort a full life asks for.

 Want to make sure a stone is what the seller says it is?
 Identify it from a photo